2 Steps to Install Ting

 IMPORTANT: 2-3 prong adapters come with a small metal grounding clip attached to them.
 The clip is a square-shaped piece of metal with a circle in the middle.
 This grounding clip helps secure the adapter to the outlet.
 Install the outlet cover plate screw through the hole in the metal ground clip.

-- You'll be asked to select the home Wi-Fi network that you'd like to use for Ting; as with any computer or smart home device, you'll be asked to authenticate to your network - once.
+- You'll be asked to select the home Wi-Fi network you'd like to use for Ting; as with any computer or smart home device, you'll be asked to authenticate to your network - once - if it is secure.

 Step 1 of 2 - Download and launch the Ting Sensor app